koenrane/KR-new-site/content/design.md

 ### Static validation of Markdown and source files

 I run [a multi-purpose spellchecking tool](https://github.com/tbroadley/spellchecker-cli).
-The tool maintains a whitelist dictionary which the user adds to over time.
+The tool maintains a whitelist dictionary which grows over time.
 Potential mistakes are presented to the user, who indicates which ones are real.
 The false positives are ignored next time.
 The spellchecker also surfaces common hiccups like "the the."

 I then lint my Markdown links for probable errors.
 I found that I might mangle a Markdown link as `[here's my post on shard theory](shard-theory)`.
 However, the link URL should start with a slash: `/shard-theory`.
 My script catches these.
 I also check:
 1. Each article's metadata has required fields filled in (like `title` and `description`).